yctung/LibAcousticSensing/LibAcousticSensing/Matlab/README.md

 How to install and set up LibAS's remote mode has been introduced in the whole project's [README](/README.md).
 Specifically, you will need our pre-built DevApp installed on your Android/iOS/Tizen devices, then use this app to connect the remote Matlab server.

 ## Main.m
-In your main function.
+In your Matlab main function.
 You need to firstly decide which signal to send.
-For the [ObjectDetectorMain.m](/Example/ObjectDetector/Matlab/ObjectDetectorMain.m) example, you can do:
+For the [ObjectDetectorMain.m](/Example/ObjectDetector/Matlab/ObjectDetectorMain.m) example, the sent signal is:

 ```Matlab
 % ... some signal settings ...